Shika Nuclear Power Plant: Temporary shutdown

-The 2024 Noto Earthquake
+2024 Noto earthquake

 In January 2024 the plant was closest to a magnitude 7.6 earthquake in Ishikawa Prefecture, and survived the event with no major damage.
 Some water from a spent fuel pool spilled over during the earthquake.

 Following the Noto earthquake, the operator said the cooling pool water level "has not changed significantly" after the spillage of more than 400 litres at Units 1 and 2, and that it "did not impact radiation levels outside".

 The plant's transformers were also damaged by the quake, leaving it "unable to receive electricity from outside".

 On 10 January, a second oil leak "in several gutters surrounding the main transformer of the No. 2 reactor" was reported, as well a second "oil slick measuring about 100 meters by 30 meters" on the sea in front of the power plant.
 "In addition to the loss of the two external power sources [...] some 23,400 litres of oil leaked when transformers for both the No. 1 and 2 reactors were damaged," the Mainichi reported.
 Following the incident, the plant's former construction site manager has claimed the plant should be decommissioned.

 On 17 April, NHK reported that a section of the No. 1 reactor control system had been dislodged by the quake, and that the Nuclear Regulation Authority chairperson instructed the operator for constructural improvements.

 Evacuation plans have since been questioned, with the majority of the Ishikawa prefecture designated routes for resident to flee the 30-km radius were cut off, leaving communities isolated.